 Through showing the wealth of surfaces that can be created based on different cuts beyond the very few types of stone that are used commonly in projects.
-The idea is to treat different marble textures to hatch patterns, such as scribbles, dots, splashes, and brushstrokes — and to apply them in surprising ways, showcasing the potential of this material.
+The idea was to treat different marble textures to hatch patterns, such as scribbles, dots, splashes, and brushstrokes — and to apply them in surprising ways, showcasing the potential of this material.

 About Agata Kurzela studio